Azure-Samples/operator-insights-data-ingestion/INGESTION-OVERVIEW.md

 ### Implement extra function

-Once your basic ingestion solution is working, you can optionally implement extra function.
+Once your basic ingestion solution is working, you can implement extra function to make it suitable for production use.

 For example:

-- Add logging and metrics so you can monitor the performance of the ingestion solution.
+- Add logging and metrics so you can monitor the performance of the ingestion solution and debug issues.
 - Add retries in case of transient connection errors between the ingestion solution and the data source, or the data product.
-- Filter data before uploading to the data product.
+- Optionally, filter data before uploading to the data product.
-- Transform data before uploading to the data product, e.g. to remove personally identifiable information (PII).
+- Optionally, transform data before uploading to the data product, e.g. to remove personally identifiable information (PII).

 ## Hints and tips